 See the CFIUS Overview page for a detailed description of the notice timetable.

-The final certification will be requested several days before the end of the review or investigation and should be submitted at least one or two days before the anticipated closing date of the review or investigation.
-A review or investigation cannot be closed without the certification, and failure to provide a final certification by Day 45 of the review or Day 45 of the investigation is grounds for rejection of the notice.
+The final certification will be requested several days before the end of the review or investigation and should be submitted through the Case Management System portal at least one or two days before the anticipated closing date of the review or investigation.
+CFIUS cannot conclude action without the certification, and failure to provide a final certification by Day 45 of the review or Day 45 of the investigation is grounds for rejection of the notice.

-This website outlines the basic requirements for voluntary notices, declarations, and other information that may be useful to parties, but does not create any rights for, or confer any rights on, any person, nor operate to bind the U.S. Government.
-Parties must consult the regulations to ensure that the notice or declaration meets all legal requirements for acceptance.
+This website outlines the basic requirements for voluntary notices and other information that may be useful to parties, but does not create any rights for, or confer any rights on, any person, nor operate to bind the U.S. Government.
+Parties must consult the regulations to ensure that the notice meets all legal requirements for acceptance.
 Parties may also contact the Staff Chairperson with questions.